astrolabsoftware/fink-website/content/about.md

 * for users with appropriate data rights, facilitating followup queries and/or user-generated processing within the corresponding Data Access Center
 * managing annotation & citation as followup observations are made
 * collecting classification and other information gathered by the scientific community

+## About Fink's collaboration
+We are eager to have a vibrant collaboration with members from both engineering and research backgrounds around the world.
+We are commiteed to have an inclusive and respectful collaboration.
+Our Code of Conduct is available [here](https://drive.google.com/file/d/1U3nhLDYkAbaxD3dszvQPflkDlM2s1X6-/view?usp=share_link).

 ## Getting started